nikhilram/nikhilram.github.io/_publications/paper-number-1.md

 title: "Cell sorting analysis of geographically separated hypersaline environments"
 collection: publications
 permalink: /publication/paper-number-1
-abstract: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper is about the number 3.
+The number 4 is left for future work.'
-year: 2013
+date: 2013
+venue: 'Extremophiles'
 paperurl: 'https://link.springer.com/article/10.1007/s00792-013-0514-z'
 ---